em/sunbleh/README.md

 I use item2 so what's packaged here is both the vim colorscheme, and the associated item2 colorscheme.

-I also tweaked the color over time to more liking, so it is not actually Sunburst.
+I also tweaked the color over time to my liking, so it is not actually Sunburst anymore.